-If your score was above three points in the Escape Response or Attack Response totals, read on.
-It's time to consider your role in conflict with others.
-Romans 12:17-18 advises us to avoid revenge: "Don't pay back evil with evil.
-Be careful to do what everyone thinks is right.
-If possible, live in peace with everyone.
-Do that as much as you can."
+If your score was above three points in the Escape Response or Attack Response categories, it's time to take a deep look inward and consider your role in conflict with others.
+Romans 12:17-18 advises us that we should not repay evil for evil, and that whenever possible, to live at peace with all people.

-The verse also encourages us to find ways to live at peace with others.
 We're charged with the task of resolving conflict.
-On the other hand, while some offenses can be overlooked, others must be reconciled so we don't harbor anger, pain, guilt, or other negative emotions.
-Those can build up until they reach a boiling point.
+On the other hand, while some offenses can be overlooked, others must be reconciled so we don't harbor anger, pain, guilt, or other emotions that may build up until they reach a boiling point.
 Our goal is to be peacemakers.

-If you've fallen into habits of escaping or attacking, it will take discipline to learn to be a peacemaker.
-The rewards of being a peacemaker-inner peace, less stress and frustration, and peace with others-will be well worth it.
+If you've fallen into habits of escaping or attacking, it will take discipline to learn to be a peacemaker, but the rewards-inner peace, less stress and frustration, and peace with others-will be well worth it.

-Print out a copy of the following Bonus Round for each child.
+Print a copy of the following Bonus Round for each child.